raphaelbadawi/filliere-tt/README.md

-docker ps # spot your running strapi container name docker exec -it <container_name> /bin/sh cd /usr/src/app npm run strapi import -- --f ./config/config.tar  # WARNING: this will erase any previous configuration _and_ data exit
+docker ps # spot your running strapi container name docker exec -it <container_name> /bin/sh cd /usr/src/app npm run strapi import -- -f ./config.tar  # WARNING: this will erase any previous configuration _and_ data exit
 ```

+You will need to generate an API token in Strapi configuration and fill it in the .env.production.local file in the ./front folder.
+Minimal permissions for the token are read cards, read contests, read posts, read tags, read title, read practical, read subscription, read and write comments.
+You may also need to set the default locale in Strapi configuration.

 ## Update packages